 Activities at Pai River Jam

 Depending on the crowd, the day, and the motivational level, we spent our days practicing various arts, creating and inventing music, necklaces, bracelets, paintings and bamboo cups and fixing clothes.
 We had two macramé workshops, where various people shared their skills so that they in turn could teach others.
 I learned a lot, and now I have developed quite some skill in this field.
 A few times I brought out all my painting stuff and invited people to practice the art of painting.
 I believe that everyone can paint, so whenever someone said they couldn’t I had to prove them otherwise.
-I even sold two of my paintings!
 At one point, before we left for the farm, Seang Chai (Sunshine) had a huge board in the kitchen on which anyone was invited to paint.
-Both August and Charles contributed to this masterpiece, as well as a few others, my self included.
+Both August and Charles contributed to this masterpiece, as well as a few others, myself included.

 But the best and most practiced activity at Pai River Jam was jamming.
 Almost every day for the month we stayed there, we were playing music in the evenings, or sometimes all through the day.